The U.S. National Asthma Education and Prevention Program (NAEPP) guidelines for the diagnosis and management of asthma recommend:

 If the airways are obstructed, these measurements will fall.
 Depending on the results, the doctor will take the following steps:

 The doctor may recommend skin or blood allergy tests, particularly if a specific allergen is suspected.
-Allergy skin tests may help diagnose allergic asthma, although they are not recommended for people with year-round asthma.
+Allergy skin tests may help diagnose allergic asthma.

 One of the most common methods of allergy testing is the scratch test or skin prick test.
 The test involves placing a small amount of the suspected allergy-causing substance (allergen) on the skin (usually the forearm, upper arm, or the back), then scratching or pricking the skin so that the allergen is introduced under the skin surface.
 The skin is observed closely for signs of a reaction, which usually includes swelling and redness of the site.
 With this test, several suspected allergens can be tested at the same time, and results are usually available within about 20 minutes.